trpc-group/trpc-cpp/docs/en/admin_service.md

 # Custom management commands

-The tRPC-Cpp allows users to customize and register management commands to perform additional management operations as needed by the user.
+The tRPC-Cpp allows users to customize and register management commands to perform additional management operations as needed.
 For specific usage examples, please refer to the [admin example](../../examples/features/admin/proxy/).

 Usage: